 You could get some deep blue or blazing cyan depending on the seabed and water depth.

 Another option to shoot during the day is to photograph the beach.
-Harsh, strong filling light removes all ugly shadows from the beach making it even in colour and lighting.
-This type of photos is characteristic of paradise beaches, so don’t disregard it.
+Harsh, strong, filling light removes all ugly shadows from the beach, making it even in color and lighting.
+This type of photo is characteristic of paradise beaches, so don’t disregard it.

-The only time that we haven’t discussed is at night.
-Obviously, you can still use it for seascapes in combination with astrophotography.
-The smooth water surface together with the stars creates some of the most surreal pictures.
+The only time that we haven’t discussed is shooting at night.
+You can still use it for seascapes in combination with astrophotography.
+The smooth water surface combined with the stars creates amazing pictures.

-Again, the classic approach is to mount the widest lens and rush ahead happily snapping pictures.
+Again, the classic approach is to mount the widest lens and start snapping pictures.
 In my experience, this can limit your creativity and photography opportunities.

-Of course, the wide-angle lens is still the main one, but other lenses can be useful too.
+Of course, the wide-angle lens is still the main choice.
+But other lenses can be useful too.
 Wide lenses exaggerate the foreground and make all distant objects much smaller than they appear to the naked eye.

-A longer lens, however, squeezes the perspective and avoids excessive attention to the foreground.
-You can compose a tighter shot or photograph jumping dolphins or distant sun rays or just make a wave your main subject.
+But a longer lens squeezes the perspective and avoids excessive attention to the foreground.
+You can compose a tighter shot or photograph jumping dolphins.
+Or capture distant sun rays or make a wave your main subject.

 Seascape photography is both easier and harder than regular landscape photography.

 No wonder so many people fall in love with the sea.
-Armed with these seascape photography tips, we suggest you grab your camera and tripod and give it a try.
-But don’t forget about safety!
+Armed with these seascape photography tips, we suggest you grab your camera and tripod and try it.
+You can check our ocean photography article for more great tips.